GlobalFishingWatch/GFW_technical_documentation/BigQuery-in-Products.md

 The Version 0 API is used exclusively in the CVP and has been updated to mimic the Version 1 API (using the same datasets as the Version 1 API and similar data restrictions).
 It is still to be decided if the CVP will remain a stand alone product, or be merged into the GFW Map or into another product.
 If the CVP remains a stand alone product, future efforts will be made to update the portal to support the Version 1 API.

 ### Version 1
-The Version 1 API is used in the GFW Map and Marine Manager.
+The Version 1 API is used in the GFW Map, Marine Manager, and Vessel Viewer.
 In the future all GFW products will use this API.

-The queries used to curate date for the V1 API can be found here:
-+ https://datasets.globalfishingwatch.org/  (Username: datasets | Password: gfw_doc).
+The queries used to curate date for the V1 API can be found [here](https://datasets.globalfishingwatch.org/)  (Username: datasets | Password: gfw_doc).
 Within the queries are the BQ source datasets.

 **APIs Resources**
 + [Intro APIs](https://docs.google.com/document/d/1CWVXqZpyutLOUO5YyACBzftUiEIxug7EPd8PXsadEE8/edit?usp=sharing) - slide deck for introduction to API’s <br>